mymarilyn/clickhouse-driver/docs/quickstart.rst

         ... )
         []

-ClickHouse will execute this query like a usual `SELECT` query.
+ClickHouse will execute this query like a usual ``SELECT`` query.

+Inserting data in different formats with ``FORMAT`` clause is not supported.

+See :ref:`insert-from-csv-file` if you need to data in custom format.

 DDL
 ---